Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Yeah, thank you.

-He's signing headshots.
+You're signing headshots.

 Here you go.

-Who should I make it up to?
+Who should I make it out to?

 You came to my studio.